eval-protocol/python-sdk/README.md

 [![PyPI - Version](https://img.shields.io/pypi/v/eval-protocol)](https://pypi.org/project/eval-protocol/)

-EP is an open protocol that standardizes how developers author evals for large language model (LLM) applications.
+EP is an open specification, Python SDK, and pytest wrapper that provides a standardized way to write evaluations for large language model (LLM) applications.
+Start with simple single-turn evals for model selection and prompt engineering, then scale up to complex multi-turn reinforcement learning (RL) for agents using Model Context Protocol (MCP).
+EP ensures consistent patterns for writing evals, storing traces, and saving results—enabling you to build sophisticated agent evaluations that work across real-world scenarios, from markdown generation tasks to customer service agents with tool calling capabilities.

 ## Quick Example